-Our Income account has won a number of awards, including SuperRatings' 2021 Pension of the Year4 and Chant West's 2020 Pension Fund of the Year 5 times, most recently in 2020.5
+Our Income account has won a number of awards, including SuperRatings' 2022 Pension of the Year4 and Chant West's Pension Fund of the Year 5 times, most recently in 2020.5

 Deciding what is best for you will depend on your personal circumstances, and you may want to seek financial advice to get the most from your superannuation.

 1. Refer to the QSuper Product Disclosure Statement for Income Account and Lifetime Pension (pdf) for more information.

 2. You can only restart an Income account once in a financial year, and you can not restart if your Income account is a death benefit income stream.
 There are annual contribution caps on the before and after-tax amounts you can add to your super, and there is an overall transfer balance cap on the amount that can be held tax-free in an Income account (totalled across all Income accounts you hold).
 If you receive regular Centrelink payments, make sure you talk to Centrelink or get financial advice before restarting your account as this may affect your payments.
 Refer to the QSuper Product Disclosure Statement for Income Account and Lifetime Pension (pdf) for more information.